 The Autoridade da Concorrência ("Competition Authority") is the competent authority to enforce competition law in Portugal, including rules on merger control.
 The Competition Authority was created by Decree-Law 10/2003, 18 January 2003 ("Statutes of the Authority") and is an independent administrative authority with financial autonomy, which has broad investigative, regulatory and sanctioning powers in merger control.
-The Authority is headed by the Conselho ("Board"), currently composed of the Chairman, Mr. Manuel Sebastião, and two (in theory up to four) other members.
-The present Board was appointed by the Government in March 2008 for a (once renewable) 5-year term.
+The Authority is headed by the Conselho (Board), currently composed of the Chairman, Prof. António Ferreira Gomes, and two (in theory up to four) other members.
+The present Board was appointed by the Government in September 2013 for a (once renewable) 5-year term.
 A summary of the Authority's decisions on merger control is available at www.concorrencia.pt.

-Under the Competition Act (Law 19/2012, of 8 May 2012), the Competition Authority has exclusive competence to assess and decide on notified concentrations (before 2003 the competition authorities had only an advisory role and mergers were approved by the Government).
+Under the Competition Act (Law 19/2012, of 8 May 2012), the Competition Authority has exclusive competence to assess and decide on notified concentrations.
 However, a concentration which is prohibited by the Authority may still be approved by the Minister for the Economy, pursuant to an extraordinary (and seldom used) appeal procedure.
 All decisions issued by the Authority can also be appealed to the Competition, Supervision and Regulation Court (see question 5.9 below).